sabrallah/sabrallah.github.io/README.md

 ## Project Overview

+The Portfolio Project landing page is a webpage that presents information about the project without requiring the visitor to signup, login, or even use the application.
+It is possible that the Landing Page is also the main webpage for the project.

 ### Goals

 - **User Engagement:** Create an immersive environment for users to explore, share, and appreciate exceptional photography.